Hotlines for health questions and COVID-19

 The Township’s Coronavirus page

-The Woodlands Township has launched a special COVID-19 information page that can be found at www.thewoodlandstownship-tx.gov/covid19.
-This page includes the latest news from The Township, updates from partner agencies, social distancing strategies, important links, frequently asked questions, live Twitter feeds and more and is being updated frequently.
-Please check back often.
+The Woodlands Township’s special COVID-19 information page can be found at www.thewoodlandstownship-tx.gov/covid19.
+This page now features Montgomery and Harris county Hubs, community resources and updated COVID-19 news from the Federal Government and the CDC.
+This page also includes the latest news from The Township, updates from partner agencies, social distancing strategies, important links, frequently asked questions, live Twitter feeds and more.
+Please check back often as it is updated frequently.

 Please stay connected to The Woodlands Township through our many communications channels.
 Learn more and sign up at www.thewoodlandstownship-tx.gov/stayinformed.